• Skip to primary navigation

 Beer poured into the flour mixture of beer pizza dough.

-Cover each ball with plastic wrap and let them sit in the refrigerator for a minimum of overnight, but it’s ideal if we can give our dough three days to age.
-The flavor and texture improve if you give the dough more time to ferment, so try to plan ahead if possible.
+Making ahead tip: We tightly cover each ball with plastic wrap and let them sit in the refrigerator for a minimum of overnight, but it's ideal if we can give our dough three days to age.
+The flavor and texture improve if we give the dough more time to ferment, so let's try to plan ahead if possible.

 After two minutes, we remove the parchment paper by holding the edge of the crust with an oven mitt while sliding out the parchment paper with the other hand.
 Parchment paper can catch on fire, and we’re using a blazingly hot oven, so we don’t want the parchment paper spending too much time in there.